Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/snapshots.md

 weight: 30
 ---
 ___
-On this page, you can find an explanation of how to create, edit, delete Snapshots and how to create Volumes from the Snapshots in Cloud Console.
+On this page, you can find an explanation of how to create, edit, delete Snapshots and how to create Volumes from the Snapshots in the Cloud Console.

 # Table of contents
 1. [Snapshots page](#snapshots-page)